erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 help of the Registry again) which HEIs such client covers.

-Note, that the Registry will verify if your keys meet certain security standards (i.e. its length).
+Note, that the Registry will verify if your keys meet certain security standards (i.e. their length).
 These standards MAY change in time.
 Remember to include `<admin-email>` elements in your manifest file if you want to be notified about such changes.

-**Important:** This is a DRAFT.
-Manifest files currently don't allow you to publish your public keys, but they would need to allow this before we begin to use this new method of authentication.

 <a name="headers"></a>